UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 ### `retrieveRewards`

-Retrieves any tokens that the voter has earned from voting, but hasn't yet withdrawn.
+Retrieves tokens that the voter has earned from voting, but hasn't yet withdrawn.

+This method takes an array of `PendingRequest` objects that a voter can claim rewards for (i.e., voted correctly and haven't already claimed rewards).
+All of those price requests must be part of the same `roundId`.

+A few notes:

+- It is not necessary to claim rewards in ascending order of round ids.

+- A voter can call this method multiple times with the same `roundId` as long as price requests are different.

+- The event `PriceResolved` is emitted on the first voter to retrieve rewards for a price request.